floss1138/dbDotCad/README.md

 ### ATTRIBUTE DATA FORMAT

 The file written by ATTOUT is tab-delimited ASCII.
 These only include blocks with attributes.
 In the following notes, assume that the term block refers to blocks with attribute data.
+ATTOUT (and ATTIN) are Express Tools available in full AutoKAD from 2004, also accessible via Express > Blocks > Export Attribute Information (or Import Attribute Information in the case of ATTIN).
+Express Tools installed by default from 2008 but were optional before then.
 The ATTOUT filename is the drawing file name with a .txt extension (but can be changed before saving).
 Some file naming standards require the document title to be in the file name, this can be a useful cross check.
 DDC adopts this method and requires a strict naming standard as above.